 - The metal frame around the polycarbonate part can be used as an additional feature for the tracking, while 3D scanning

 - We used the glass with 4 mm thickness, so there is no polycarbonate bending, when the foot is pressing the glass

-- The custom-made folding bars provide more flexibility and, additionally, help to find the optimal position of the table.
+- The custom-made folding bars provide more flexibility and, additionally, they help to find the optimal position of the table.
 Here is the link to details, that we used: Profile Swivel Brackets.

 Overall, we advise taking these recommendations into account, while creating your own custom-made glass table for medical 3D scanning application.